-Opportunities are available for DM/PhD studentships and Research Fellowships within the research area of Anaesthesia and Intensive Care.
-The applicants and fellows are encouraged to discuss plans of their research with Prof Mahajan, Dr Hardman and/or Dr Moppett.
+Opportunities are available for DM/PhD studentships and Research Fellowships within the research area of Anaesthesia and Critical Care.
+The applicants and fellows are encouraged to discuss plans of their research with Professors Ravi Mahajan, Jonathan Hardman and/or Dr Iain Moppett.

 Our principal research interests relate to vascular reactivity, computer simulation of physiological function, the septic patient, and muscle function in critically ill patients.
 We have ongoing research programme in the area of patient safety and quality improvement.
 A number of areas are being addressed including safety culture, medication errors, systems approach and consensus methodology.